Upcoming Webinars

 How many continuing education hours are required during a reporting period?

-Physical Therapists: PTs licensed in Idaho are required to complete sixteen (16) hours of continuing education every year.
+Physical therapists licensed in Idaho are required to complete thirty-two (32) hours of continuing education every two (2) years.

-Physical Therapy Assistants: PTAs licensed in Idaho are required to complete sixteen (16) hours of continuing education every year.
+Physical therapy assistants licensed in Idaho are required to complete thirty-two (32) hours of continuing education every two (2) years.

 N/A

-Providing official transcripts indicating successful completion of academic courses which apply to the field of physical therapy in order to receive the following continuing education credits:
+Providing official transcripts indicating successful completion of academic courses which are germane to the field of physical therapy in order to receive the following continuing education credits:

-Attending workshops, conferences, symposiums or electronically transmitted, live interactive conferences which relate directly to the professional competency of the licensee.
+Attending workshops, conferences, symposiums, or electronically transmitted, live interactive conferences germane to the profession.

-Authoring research or other activities that are published in a recognized professional publication.
+Authoring research or other activities published in a recognized professional publication.
 The licensee will receive five (5) hours of credit per page.

 Viewing videotaped presentations if the following criteria are met: